ShibaInu0817/daily-standup-slack-bot/readme.md

 * **dispatch\_failed**: Your Render app might be asleep or URL is wrong.
 * **missing\_scope**: You forgot to add required permissions.
 * **timeout**: Slack expects a fast response.
 Always `res.send()` immediately.
+* **Reminders not working**: Check that your bot has the `chat:write` permission and that reminders are enabled in the configuration.
+* **Timeout not working**: Make sure timeouts are enabled and the timeout duration is set correctly.

 ---